Cost of living: Cost-of-living adjustment (COLA)

 Employment contracts and pension benefits can be tied to a cost-of-living index, typically to the consumer price index (CPI).
-A COLA adjusts salaries based on changes in a cost-of-living index.
+Another statistical measure, COLA, adjusts salaries based on changes in a cost-of-living index.
 Salaries are typically adjusted annually.
 They may also be tied to a cost-of-living index that varies by geographic location if the employee moves.
-In this later case, the expatriate employee will likely see only the discretionary income part of their salary indexed by a differential CPI between the new and old employment locations, leaving the non-discretionary part of the salary (e.g., mortgage payments, insurance, car payments) unmodified.
+In this latter case, the expatriate employee will likely see only the discretionary income part of their salary indexed by a differential CPI between the new and old employment locations, leaving the non-discretionary part of the salary (e.g., mortgage payments, insurance, car payments) unmodified.
+Some examples of cost-of-living adjustments made recently are a 3.2% increase in Social Security benefits and an increase in the maximum annual contribution limit to traditional and Roth IRA's from $22,500 to $23,000, both of which were implemented in 2024.

 Annual escalation clauses in employment contracts can specify retroactive or future percentage increases in worker pay which are not tied to any index.
 These negotiated increases in pay are colloquially referred to as cost-of-living adjustments or cost-of-living increases because of their similarity to increases tied to externally determined indexes.
-Cost-of-living allowance is equal to the nominal interest minus the real interest rate.
+The cost-of-living allowance is equal to the nominal interest minus the real interest rate.